 What it Means to Be Human — 2024 September 21

-On September 21, 2024, you can join the online Global Meeting on Equinox for a global conversation about What it means to be human.
-This time, the theme is: Cooperation: Can we do it better?
-You can meet speakers and participants from all over the world.
+On September 21, 2024, the online Global Meeting on Equinox gathered people from all over the planet for a global conversation about What it means to be human and how we can cooperate better.

-Over the course of 18 hours and 8 sessions, we travel online from Oceania via East Asia, Asia, the Middle East, Africa, Europe, and Latin America to North America.
-On the way, we get a variety of perspectives on what it means to be human, how we cooperate, the role of economy in how we cooperate, and how we can change it.
+Over the course of 18 hours and 8 sessions, we travelled online from Oceania via East Asia, Asia, the Middle East, Africa, Europe, and Latin America to North America.

 Ines Medeiros